hebersolano/property-pulse/BUILD-PROCESS.md

 ## Things to check

+- Login page with email sign in
+- Email and password login
 - Check if a api route could be replace by an action
-- Login page with email sign in
 - Change messages design
 - Change profile and listings design
 - Error handling